grabbels/jsconfetti/README.md

 - Improve settings-retention/URL-updating on change

 ## Changelog
+*V0.1.4*
+- Color picker now escapes container instead of disappearing into container bounds
+- Particle shape now also resets when using the reset button

 *V0.1.3*
 - replaced pushState() with replaceState() as to not clutter browser history on every URL update